-Vijaya received her Ph.D. in organizational behavior and human resources from Purdue University.
+Vijaya received her Ph.D. in organizational behavior and human resources from Purdue University in 2008.
 Prior to her doctoral studies, she worked in India as a human resources manager.

 Venkataramani, V., & Tangirala, S. (2010).
 When and Why Do Central Employees Speak Up?
 An Examination of Mediating and Moderating Variables.
 Journal of Applied Psychology, 95, 582-591.

 Venkataramani, V. & Dalal, R.S.
 (2007).
 Who Helps and Harms Whom?
 Relational antecedents of interpersonal helping and harming in organizations.
 Journal of Applied Psychology, 92, 952-966.